Gemstone Education

 Glass Filling

-Untreated rubies with fine color are extremely rare and command significant premiums over treated stones of similar appearance.
+Untreated rubies with fine color are extremely rare, and they command serious premiums over treated stones of similar appearance.

 How to Evaluate Ruby Color When Purchasing